ginstrom/paladin-novel/chapters/27_continent-reborn.md

 "Even though it was harder?
 Even though it took longer?"

 "Especially because of that," Gond said.
 "The easy path leads to easy destruction.
-The hard path—the right path—that's what builds something that lasts."
+The hard path—the path of justice tempered with mercy—of strength guided by wisdom—that's what builds something that lasts."

 ***